-At the start we have We are Invincible and it is at the front of the album for a reason.
+We are Invincible is at the front of the album for a reason2).
 Raiding our ears with a style reminiscent of Van Halen (no kidding), it really gets the record going.
 Then some thrashy beginnings in Human Denial will for sure whet your appetite for more.
-This one is not bad at all – a refreshing track with some screams that could please Dani Filth and one of my favorites.
+This one is not bad at all – a refreshing track with some trve metal screams.

-Okay, ready for some Maiden-isms in the lyrics delivery department?
-Open the curtains, and in comes Save Me.
+Okay, are you ready for some Maiden-isms in the lyrics delivery department?
+Up the curtains, and in comes Save Me.
 The screams in this one really seem to step out of Eddie’s Best of former times.
-But then it is a bit difficult to decide if Dani Filth had some influence on that one too.
 By and large, a very varied track, alternating screaming bouts with melodic passages and some serious riffing and soloing.

 But then what?

 Well, the album does lose some steam in this second half.
 Worthy to be pointed out are Cold Dead Eyes – famous soloing on that one.
 And for sure the latest track Eons, which brings the album to a great close.
 Kind of rocky and not too wild, nice melody.

-Did Demise of the Crown really live up to its name and take the crown from the current Power Metal kings and queens without interregnum?
+Did Demise of the Crown really live up to its name and take on the current Power Metal kings and queens?

 Well, I do love the swagger and credo of these guys.
 For now, they surely were able to rattle the foundations of Power Metal a little with their more thoughtful and less linear style.
-But let’s be clear: Currently they freely take from a large number of influences.
-And quite skillfully weave this into their tune.
+Yet, the band’s offering somewhat deviates from their messaging.

-But to really get to Power Metal stardom they need to kick it up a few notches and really display their own style.
-They, however, laid a very good foundation for exactly that purpose with this here record.
+So, to really get to Power Metal stardom, they need to kick it up a few notches and truly display their own style.
+In other words, what we got is a very good foundation.
+With a lot of air upwards for future records to come.

 Record Rating: 5/10 | Label: Self-Released | Web: Facebook